STATUS: No UPCI Work

 11,600 sq km / 4,479 sq mi (slightly smaller than the state of Connecticut)

-The Capital city Asmara is located on the northern tip of Ethiopian plateau at an elevation of 7,628 feet.
+The capital city, Asmara, is located on the northern tip of the Ethiopian plateau at an elevation of 7,628 feet.

-Several of these ethnic groups have its own language and culture.
+Several of these ethnic groups have their own language and culture.

 50% Sunni Muslim